 Kenya is a must visit African country and one of Africa’s best-kept wildlife secrets and has wonderful birding hot-spots, including Meru National Park, Samburu National Reserve, Lake Nakuru, Lake Baringo, Lake Naivasha Masai Mara National Reserve, and Kakamega Forest just to name but a few.

-This habitats that include forest, grassland, bushland, wetland, barren land is haven for avid birders with over 400 species of African birds including rare sightings such as lizard buzzard and brown snake eagle, whole bunch of unique birds are only found here in Kenya.
+Bird watching habitats include forest, grassland, bushland, wetland, barren land is haven for avid birders with over 400 species of African birds including rare sightings such as lizard buzzard and brown snake eagle, whole bunch of unique birds are only found here in Kenya.

 Between October and February many palearctic migrants come to Kenya’s marine and inland shorelines.
 Many swallows, terns and waders will be found during this time; whilst between June and July weavers and bishops are in breeding plumage and many Southern African migrants visit.